 DON’T designate a special-needs adult or child directly, because this may disqualify them from government benefits.

-Be aware of the following universal exclusions if they apply to your situation, as that may prevent your beneficiaries from receiving their intended death benefits:
+The following universal exclusions may prevent the beneficiaries of life insurance from receiving their intended death benefits:

 The contestability period is a predetermined time period (usually two years from the date of issuance) where an insurance company can contest any information you submitted, and even cancel coverage or deny a claim, if there were misstatements or omissions made on the life insurance application.
 If you die during the contestability period and it’s shown that you made misrepresentations on your application, your claim can be denied—even if the cause of death had nothing to do with the actual misrepresentation.